JAlcocerT/JAlcocerT/content/blog/oss-photo-management.md

 ### PiGallery

 1. Web Based.
 Lightweight and **no DB required**
-2. Supports GPX (and photos are showing in a Map as well)
+2. Supports [GPX](https://jalcocert.github.io/JAlcocerT/geospatial-data/) (and photos are showing in a Map as well)

+> Pretty cool if you have tinkered with [video telemetry](https://jalcocert.github.io/JAlcocerT/dji-oa5pro-firmware-updates/#extracting-telemetry-data-from-gph9)

 {{< callout type="info" >}}